 Sustained high winter glacier velocities from brief warm events

-sea level rise contribution during these sustained season-long events.
+contribution to sea level rise during winter.